OpenLabsHQ/OpenLabs/docs/src/index.md

 * **Centralized Control:** Manage all active labs, monitor deployment jobs in real-time, and access connection details from a single dashboard.
 * **Extensible API & CLI:** Integrate OpenLabs into your existing workflows and build custom tooling with a full-featured REST API and command-line interface.

-### 🗺️ Roadmap

-* **Snapshots & Cloning:** Save the state of any host or an entire lab to roll back changes or deploy perfect, pre-configured clones.
-* **Ansible Provisioning:** Automatically configure your VMs post-deployment by attaching Ansible roles directly to your blueprints.
-* **Dynamic Environments:** Add or remove hosts from a live lab, then export the updated configuration back into a new blueprint to codify your changes.
-* **Integrated Remote Access:** Connect to your lab hosts securely via automated VPN setup and in-browser terminal/desktop access with Apache Guacamole.

 ### 🤝 Acknowledgments

 * **Core Developers:** A huge thanks to the core development team: [@adamkadaban](https://github.com/adamkadaban), [@alexchristy](https://github.com/alexchristy), and [@nareshp1](https://github.com/nareshp1).